 Buer Loader is referenced as malware delivered via phishing to establish initial compromise in Ryuk-related attacks where SystemBC was later used.

-A malware loader referenced as one of the payloads historically delivered by TA578.
+A malware loader referenced as one of the payloads distributed by TA578.

 Match every observed IP, domain, and hash against your live telemetry.